 - Air-conditioned rooms

-- Beautiful courtyard and common spaces
+- Beautiful central courtyard and common spaces

 - Coin-operated laundry machines in the building